UVVM/UVVM/doc/source/generic_queue.rst

 **********************************************************************************************************************************
 Methods
 **********************************************************************************************************************************
-All Generic Queue functions and procedures are defined in the UVVM Generic Queue package, generic_queue_pkg.vhd.
-The generic queue can be used with a single instance or with multiple instances.
+* All generic queue functions and procedures are defined in generic_queue_pkg.vhd.
+* The generic queue can be used with a single instance or with multiple instances.
 An instance is a separate queue.
-When multiple instances are used the methods are called with the instance parameter.
-When only using a single generic queue instance, the instance parameter may be omitted if that instance is instance 1.
-Multiple instances are typically used when multiple queues with the same data types are needed.
-All parameters in brackets are optional.
+* When multiple instances are used, the methods are called with the instance parameter.
+* When only using a single generic queue instance, the instance parameter may be omitted if that instance is instance 1.
+* Multiple instances are typically used when multiple queues with the same data types are needed.
+* All parameters in brackets are optional.

 add()
 ----------------------------------------------------------------------------------------------------------------------------------